Hillside High School (New Jersey): Athletics

 The football team won the North II Group II state championship in 1985 and won the Central Jersey Group II championship in 2017-2019.
 In 1985, the Hillside Comets football team finished with an 11–1 record and a North II Group II state championship with a 13-12 win against Madison High School in the sectional title game.
 The seventh-seeded Hillside team won its second North II Group II state sectional championship with a 20-13 win at High Point Solutions Stadium against top-seeded and previously undefeated Point Pleasant Borough High School in the finals of the 2017 tournament.
 In 2018, the team defeated Manasquan High School by a score of 36-10 to win the Central Jersey Group II title.
 The 2019 team won its third consecutive Central Jersey Group II title with a 14-10 victory against West Deptford High School in the championship game and went on to finish the season with a 12-0 record.

 The boys' basketball team won the Group II state championships in both 1990 and 1992, defeating Middle Township High School in the tournament final in both years.
 The 1990 team won the Group II state title with a 50-48 victory against Middle Township in the championship game played at the Rutgers Athletic Center and advanced to the Tournament of Champions as the sixth seed, falling to number-three McCorristin Catholic High School by a score 76-49 in the quarterfinals to finish the season with a record of 27-3.
 The 1992 team won the Group II title in overtime by a score of 62-60 against Middle Township in the championship game played at Rutgers University.

 In 2011, the Hillside High School cheerleading team won the title of State Champions at the NJCDCA competition in Trenton in the Intermediate Varsity division.
 After this victory the cheerleaders held this title for three years in a row, repeating as state division champion in 2012 and 2013.

 Administration

 The school's principal is Terry Woolard.
-His core administration team includes the two vice principals.
+His core administration team includes the vice principal.